 Phenolic resins have become a common product of the synthetic polymer industry over the past 80 years [1].
 These resins have been used extensively in the production of moulded plastics, wood products, and aerospace components.
 In constructing aerospace components, the most important use of phenolic resins is in the manufacturing of high-performance composites [2].

+Typically, phenolic resins are thermosetting in nature and have properties of high-temperature resistance, infusibility, and flame retardance.
 Structures are widely variable, and the following conditions are known to affect the properties of the phenolic resin: the mole ratio of phenol to formaldehyde, reaction time, temperature, water content, and residual phenol content.

 Phenolic resins are prepared by the reaction of formaldehyde (F) with phenol (P) and depending of the F:P molar ratio and the type of catalyst the reaction can lead to either a resol or a novolak type of phenolic resin.
 Our research work is focused on the modification of phenolic resins, which are prepared under alkaline conditions (resole type), which require a F:P ratio > 1.0 (this means an excess of Formaldehyde in relation to the molar amount of Phenol) [3, 4].

 Most of the published research work on resol resins have been focused specifically in the fields of kinetics and reaction modelling [5-7], flammability and thermal analysis [8-12], and mechanical performance [13, 14], however the investigations of the modifications of these phenolic resole resins with natural renewable components from synthesis to final performance have been limited.
 The resin properties can be modified by reacting phenol with other aldehydes, by etherification of phenol, and by using substituted phenols.
 This study is focused on the modification of a resol PF resin by the partial substitution of phenol with Cardanol in the synthesis with formaldehyde (named as CPF resin).
-The purpose of these modifications was to prepare a resin with improved toughness and flexibility, even exhibiting rubber-like elasticity, if such an effect is possible in this type of polymeric system.
+The purpose of these modifications was to prepare a resin with improved flexibility, one even exhibiting rubber-like elasticity, if such an effect is possible in a thermoset resin.